Academic Information

 Normal Progress and Financial Aid

-A student is eligible to receive aid while s/he is working toward his or her degree until s/he reaches 150 percent of the number of credits required to earn the degree.
+A student is eligible to receive aid while they are working toward their degree until they reach 150 percent of the number of credits required to earn the degree.
 Registration for less than a full-time load (12-16 semester credits) may prevent a student from receiving some forms of Whitworth financial aid.
 More information on satisfactory progress requirements for recipients of financial aid is available at the Whitworth Financial Aid website or office.

 Student Registration